jina-ai/jina/docs/fundamentals/executor/executor-api.md

 For example, if you want to persist data to disk (e.g. in-memory indexed data, fine-tuned model,...) you can overwrite the {meth}`~jina.serve.executors.BaseExecutor.close` method and add your logic.

-Jina will ensure the {meth}`~jina.serve.executors.BaseExecutor.close` method is executed when the Executor is terminated inside a {class}`~jina.Flow` or when deployed in any cloud-native environment.
+Jina ensures the {meth}`~jina.serve.executors.BaseExecutor.close` method is executed when the Executor is terminated inside a {class}`~jina.Flow` or when deployed in any cloud-native environment.

 You can think of this as Jina using the Executor as a context manager, making sure that the {meth}`~jina.serve.executors.BaseExecutor.close` method is always executed.